Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 \section{Introduction}

-In Part 1 of this work~\cite{GKT:DSIAMI-1}, we introduced the notion of decomposition space as a general framework for incidence (co)algebras.
+In the first paper of this trilogy~\cite{GKT:DSIAMI-1}, we introduced the notion of decomposition space as a general framework for incidence (co)algebras.
+It is equivalent to the notion of unital $2$-Segal space of Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}.
 The relevant main results are recalled in Section \ref{sec:prelims} below.
 A decomposition space is a simplicial $\infty$-groupoid $X$ satisfying a certain exactness condition, weaker than the Segal condition.
-Just as the Segal condition expresses up-to-homotopy composition, the new condition expresses decomposition, and there is a rich supply of examples in combinatorics~\cite{GKT:ex}.
+Just as the Segal condition expresses composition, the new condition expresses decomposition, and implies the existence of an incidence (co)algebra.
+There is a rich supply of examples in combinatorics~\cite{GKT:ex}.
+An easy example is the decomposition space of graphs (yielding the chromatic Hopf algebra~\cite{Schmitt:hacs}), which will serve as a running example.
 In the present paper we proceed to establish a \M inversion principle for what we call {\em complete} decomposition spaces, and analyse the associated finiteness issues.

-Classically~\cite{Rota:Moebius}, the \M inversion principle states that the zeta function in any incidence algebra (of a locally finite poset, say, or more generally a \M category in the sense of Leroux~\cite{Leroux:1975}) is invertible for the convolution product; its inverse is by definition the \M function.
-The \M inversion formula is a powerful and versatile counting device, but since it is an equality stated at the vector-space level in the incidence algebra, it belongs to algebraic combinatorics rather than bijective combinatorics.

-It is possible to give \M inversion a bijective meaning, by following the objective method, pioneered in this context by Lawvere and Menni~\cite{LawvereMenniMR2720184}, which seeks to lift algebraic identities to the `objective level' of (finite) sets and bijections, working with certain categories spanned by the combinatorial objects instead of working with vector spaces spanned by isoclasses of these objects.
-The algebraic identity then appears as the cardinality of the established bijection at the objective level.
+Classically~\cite{Rota:Moebius}, the \M inversion principle states that the zeta function of any incidence algebra (of a locally finite poset, say, or more generally a \M category in the sense of Leroux~\cite{Leroux:1975}) is invertible for the convolution product; its inverse is by definition the \M function.
+The \M inversion formula is a powerful and versatile counting device.
+Since it is an equality stated at the vector-space level in the incidence algebra, it belongs to algebraic combinatorics rather than bijective combinatorics.
+It is possible to give \M inversion a bijective meaning, by following the objective method, pioneered in this context by Lawvere and Menni~\cite{LawvereMenniMR2720184}, which seeks to lift algebraic identities to the `objective level' of (finite) sets and bijections, working with certain categories spanned by the combinatorial objects instead of with vector spaces spanned by isoclasses of these objects.
+The algebraic identity then appears as the cardinality of the bijection established at the objective level.